 Pick your campsite carefully

-When my husband and I picked a specific campsite to pop our tent, we thought we were doing well to make sure that it had a fire pit, a picnic table and a big, flat open area.
+The first time that we went camping with our daughter, we learned a hard lesson.
+When my spouse and I picked a specific campsite to pop our tent, we thought we were doing well to make sure that it had a fire pit, a picnic table and a big, flat open area.

 What we didn’t think about was the campsite’s proximity to campground features.

 Shortly after getting all set up with our tent, we discovered that we had a water spigot right outside our tent window.

 Although this was convenient for us, it posed a problem when it came to camping with our baby.
 All of our neighbor campers would come over to our site to get water, making noise right by where we were trying to settle our baby in the tent.